caedh121/dyndns/README.md

 ##### Step 3 – Create the CloudWatch Events Rule

 In this step, you create the CloudWatch Events rule that triggers the Lambda function whenever CloudWatch detects a change to the state of an EC2 instance.
-You configure the rule to fire when any EC2 instance state changes to “running”, “shutting down”, or “stopped”.
+You configure the rule to fire when any EC2 instance state changes to “running”.
 Use the **aws events put-rule** command to create the rule and set the Lambda function as the execution target:
 ```
-aws events put-rule --event-pattern "{\"source\":[\"aws.ec2\"],\"detail-type\":[\"EC2 Instance State-change Notification\"],\"detail\":{\"state\":[\"running\",\"shutting-down\",\"stopped\"]}}" --state ENABLED --name ec2_lambda_ddns_rule
+aws events put-rule --event-pattern "{\"source\":[\"aws.ec2\"],\"detail-type\":[\"EC2 Instance State-change Notification\"],\"detail\":{\"state\":[\"running\"]}}" --state ENABLED --name ec2_lambda_ddns_rule
 ```
 The output of the command returns the ARN to the newly created CloudWatch Events rule, named **ec2\_lambda\_ddns\_rule**.
 Save the ARN, as you will need it to associate the rule with the Lambda function and to set the appropriate Lambda permissions.